Falu

-Falu (born Falguni Shah in Mumbai, India) is an American singer whose music blends ancient classical Indian melodies with contemporary western sounds.

-In her burgeoning U.S.-based career, she has worked and collaborated with a wide array of artists including A.R.
-Rahman (Slumdog Millionaire), Yo-Yo Ma (in The Silk Road Project), Philip Glass, Wyclef Jean, her teacher Ustad Sultan Khan, Blues Traveler, Ricky Martin and Bernie Worrell (Parliament Funkadelic).
+Falu (born Falguni Shah; in Bombay, India) is an American singer whose music blends ancient classical Indian melodies with contemporary western sounds.
+She has worked and collaborated with a wide array of artists including A. R. Rahman (Slumdog Millionaire, Yo-Yo Ma (in The Silk Road Project), Philip Glass, Wyclef Jean, her teacher Ustad Sultan Khan, Blues Traveler, Ricky Martin and Bernie Worrell (Parliament Funkadelic).
 In 2022, she won the Grammy Award for Best Children's Album for her album A Colorful World.
+She was also nominated for Best Children's Album for her 2019 release of Falu's Bazaar, and for Best Global Music Performance for her 2023 release of Abundance in Millets.

 Biography

 In her early years in Mumbai, Falu was trained in the Jaipur gharana musical tradition, honing her talent for up to 16 hours a day.
 She later continued studying under the sarangi/vocal master Ustad Sultan Khan.

 Falu moved to the States in 2000, and joined the Boston-based Indo-American band Karyshma as a lead vocalist.
 In 2001, she met up with Asian Massive leader Karsh Kale, and hit the nationwide university, club and festival circuits.
 After fulfilling a 2-year Indian music visiting lectureship at Tufts University in Boston, Falu moved to New York where she formed her own band of the same name.
 They began performing at music venues throughout New York, quickly garnering the attention of fans across the city.